mominurr/24HoursNewsHub/README.md

 - Edit `templates/index.html` and `static/css/style.css` for UI changes.
 - Update footer links in `index.html` for your own social/portfolio URLs.

-## Credits
-Developed by Mominur Rahman

 ## 📜 License
 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

 ## 🛠️ Contributions
-We welcome contributions!
-Feel free to fork the repository and submit a pull request.
+Contributions are welcome!
+Feel free to fork the repo and submit a pull request.

 ## 📩 Contact
 For any inquiries or collaborations: